juliustheodor/long-term-volatility-news/README.md

 > Conrad, Christian and Schoelkopf, Julius Theodor and Tushteva, Nikoleta, Long-Term Volatility Shapes the Stock Market's Sensitivity to News (2025, first version 2023).
 Available at SSRN: http://dx.doi.org/10.2139/ssrn.4632733.

 ## Replication Files

 The replication files are provided in a chronological order

-1) mf2garch estimation/MF2GARCH_estimation.m (MATLALB) generates MF2-GARCH volatility estimates (conditional volatility, long-term volatility, short-term volatility) used in the analysis
+1) `mf2garch estimation/MF2GARCH_estimation.m` (MATLALB) generates MF2-GARCH volatility estimates (conditional volatility, long-term volatility, short-term volatility) used in the analysis
-2) code/2_Import_Dataset.do (Stata) Imports data sets and transforms them for the analysis in a stata format and some variable transformations.
+2) `code/2_Import_Dataset.do` (Stata) Imports data sets and transforms them for the analysis in a stata format and some variable transformations.
-3) code/3_Empirical Analysis.do (Stata) Generates tables and figures
+3) `code/3_Empirical Analysis.do` (Stata) Generates tables and figures

-The scripts puts the figures of the paper into the folder 'Figures' and the tables into the folder 'Tables'.
+The scripts puts the figures of the paper into the folder 'figures' and the tables into the folder 'tables'.

 ## Data sets needed